QueenOfSquiggles/queenofsquiggles.github.io/content/guides/fsm-vs-bt.md

 ## Behaviour Trees my beloved :two_hearts:

 Behaviour Trees were my first love.
 They are absolutely incredible and I would argue that they are functional enough to do some basic scripting with them should the need arise.
-Now to actually talk about them :grinning_face_with_sweat:
+Now to actually talk about them :sweat_smile:

 Behaviour Trees are closest to a ["Flow Chart"](https://en.wikipedia.org/wiki/Flowchart), which is probably the best way to think about them if you're just getting started.